 I dined here with Homeboy and a couple of foodie friends just before Christmas and loved every mouthful.
 I didn’t have my camera with me on that occasion so Homeboy and I popped back for lunch so I could take some snaps.
 Ben Marks (previously Claridge’s, The Square and Noma) creates a seasonal menu which is a modern interpretation of classic European ingredients.
 You can choose from the a la carte menu or tuck into the five-course set meal in the evening.
 During the day, the menu is three courses plus bread to start with.

 Seaweed Bread with Wild Garlic Butter

-The set menu does have variations, they tailor this for fish eaters and there is also a vegetarian version.
-On our lunch time visit the offering consisted of a delicious seaweed bread with a crunchy crust and wild garlic butter which was a gorgeous green colour.
+The set menu does have variations, they tailor this for fish eaters, and there is also a vegetarian version.
+On our lunchtime visit, the offering consisted of a delicious seaweed bread with a crunchy crust and wild garlic butter which was a gorgeous green colour.
 My starter was a bowl of grilled lettuces with ewe cheese sauce.
-Some of the leaves were slightly charred and there was a refreshing juice at the bottom the bowl.
-Meanwhile, Homeboy tucked into a potroast of broccoli with hung yoghurt and pickled cucumber.
-This was my main dish and it was outstanding.
+Some of the leaves were slightly charred, and there was a refreshing juice at the bottom of the bowl.
+Meanwhile, Homeboy tucked into a pot roast of broccoli with hung yoghurt and pickled cucumber.
+This was my main dish, and it was outstanding.
 With crisp kale on top, followed by a row of sliced cucumber which had been pickled, then broccoli, it was yummy!

 Homeboy’s main dish was roast cod with mussels.
-This was wrapped in a braised green leaf and folded in a very neat parcel.
-When you cut this parcel open the contents seemed to expand and all the succulent cod and mussels flowed out.
-If you were ordering a main from the a la carte menu, the options included cuttlefish bolognese and chicken with wild garlic and puntarella (chicory).
+This was wrapped in a braised green leaf and folded into a very neat parcel.
+When you cut this parcel open, the contents seemed to expand, and all the succulent cod and mussels flowed out.
+If you are ordering a main from the a la carte menu, the options included cuttlefish bolognese and chicken with wild garlic and puntarella (chicory).

 Cod and Mussels in Braised Greens Parcel